Action #3501

 The same holds for the TS map computation.
 No speed-up because the spatial parameters are fixed.

-#4 Updated by Knödlseder Jürgen over 3 years ago
+#4 Updated by Knödlseder Jürgen almost 4 years ago

 Here is a valgrind analysis of the 5 standard band ctlike run on viewing period 1.
 Obviously a significant fraction of time is spent in the matrix and vector handling.